DataDog/datadog-agent/README.md

    Make sure that `$GOPATH/bin` is in your `$PATH` otherwise this step might fail.
 4. build the whole project with `invoke agent.build --build-exclude=snmp,systemd` (with `--use-venv` to use a python virtualenv)

-Please refer to the [Agent Developer Guide](docs/dev/README.md) for more details.

 ## Run